 Helpful hint #1: Babies from multiple births tend to be late talkers because they talk to each other in their own special language.

 Some babies have low muscle tone, which makes it harder for them to master gross motor skills such as rolling over, sitting up, crawling and walking.
 They might take more time to get there initially but most children with low muscle tone outgrow it in a few years and get back on par with their peers.
 If your baby is a bit floppy when you pick them up and doesn’t move as quickly, they probably have low muscle tone.
-You can try these exercises to help their muscle development.

 If your baby isn’t that skilled with a crayon, it might be because they’re more interested in interacting through movement and spend more time running and jumping.
 In the same way, a very vocal baby might be a bit behind with walking.
 Your baby’s development won’t necessarily be even.
 Instead, they’ll put all their effort into mastering the one skill that they’re most interested in first and leave the others for later.